Blaephid/Sonic-Springworks/README.md

 # Support
-If you have any questions or run into issues when using Sonic Springworks, share it in the Discord server.
-The link to the server will be available soon.
+If you have any questions or run into issues when using Sonic Springworks, share it in the [Discord server.](https://discord.gg/64w2WhJwC9)

 <br/>Alternatively, you can submit an Issue on the repository detailing:
 - What your question/issue is.